tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The cloak grants resist damage 16+ to those damage types until your next rest.

 **Quirk:** Frequently changes “best friends.”

 ---

+#### Cloak of the Barbarian King

+_Recharge 16+:_ When an attack targeting your Physical Defense reduces you to 0 hit points, immediately heal using a recovery, and keep fighting instead of falling unconscious.

+**Quirk:** Will not, under any circumstances, kneel.
+Or even salute.
+Maybe not even say ‘good morning,’ or ask ‘how are you’?

+---

+#### Cloak of the Grey Lady

+_Recharge 16+:_ When an undead creature attacks you and hits (but does not crit), change that attack into a miss instead.

+**Quirk:** Treats undead as if they are still alive.

+---